-"A helpful conceptual framing as schools plan for and implement safety measures for inperson instruction is the layering of mitigation strategies.
-Each strategy (face coverings, stable groups, distancing, etc.) decreases the risk of in-school transmissions.
+"A helpful conceptual framing as schools plan for and implement safety measures for in-person instruction is the layering of mitigation strategies.
+Each strategy (face coverings, stable groups, distancing, etc.) decreases the risk of in-school transmission; but no one layer is 100% effective.
+It is the combination of layers that are most effective and have been shown to decrease transmissions.